hntrl/eventkit/docs/guide/concepts/async-processing.md

 # Async Processing

 A big component of eventkit's design is in how it organizes and processes work.
-While existing implementations of the [Observable Pattern](/guide/concepts/observable-pattern) in JavaScript largely assert that, by default, all work will happen synchronously in the main loop when an observable is called.
-Eventkit takes the approach of treating all work as work that can be deferred to a later time.
+While existing implementations of the [Observable Pattern](/guide/concepts/observable-pattern) in JavaScript largely assert that, by default, all work will happen synchronously in the main loop when an observable is called,eventkit takes the approach of treating all work as work that can be deferred to a later time.

 Losing that flexibility might seem like a big regression at first, but baking that assumption in as a primitive actually enables a lot more in terms of concurrency and observability which would otherwise be hard to replicate.
 Since eventkit handles that abstraction by using JavaScript's async/await primitives, it also allows us to still emulate that synchronous behavior in a way that's still fully async and non-blocking.

-In reactive programming, you often hear the term "side effects" a lot.
+In reactive programming, you often hear the term "[side effects](https://en.wikipedia.org/wiki/Side_effect_(computer_science))" a lot.
 While that term often has a lot of different interpretations, in eventkit side effects are any work that is done as a result of a value being yielded by an observable (like the execution of a callback).

 ::: info
 It's worth noting that we use the terms `async/await` and `Promise` pretty interchangeably here.
 What's important to know is that when we bring either of these up, we're talking about the native methodolgy by which JavaScript handles deferred work.
 (A `Promise` represents a value that will be available at some point in the future, which can be created using an `async` function or the `Promise` constructor, and can block the call stack from continuing until that value is made available using `await`).